giordano/Cuba.jl/docs/index.rst

 Divonne-Specific Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-These optional keywords can be passed only to :func:`Divonne`:
+These optional keywords can be passed only to :func:`divonne`:

 - ``key1`` (type: ``Integer``, default: ``47``): determines sampling in the
   partitioning phase: ``key1`` :math:`= 7, 9, 11, 13` selects the cubature rule